-- Vegan diets lowers Blood sugar levels Going vegan may have benefits for type 2 Daibetes and declining kidney function.
+- Vegan diets lower Blood sugar levels Going vegan may have benefits for type 2 diabetes and declining kidney function.

-- Reduces pain from Arthiritis Researchers have reported that a vegan diet have positive effects on people with different types of Arthritis.
+- Reduces pain from Arthritis Researchers have reported that a vegan diet has positive effects on people with different types of Arthritis.

-- Vegan diet is richer in certain nutrients Whole grain, fruits, vegetables beans, peas nuts and seeds make u a large proportion of vegan diet, they contribute to a higher daily intake of certain beneficial nutrients.
+- A vegan diet is richer in certain nutrients Whole grain, fruits, vegetable beans, peas nuts, and seeds make u a large proportion of the vegan diet, they contribute to a higher daily intake of certain beneficial nutrients.

 More on the Vegetarian Diet